mvegh/arduino-watchwinder/README.md

 ![Schematic diagram](img/07.schematic.jpg "Schematic diagram")

 The switches are connected to the analog input pins with internal pull-up resistors enabled.
 A6 and A7 pins have no such resistors so external ones was used.

 The motor driver module is connected to the D3-D11 and D9-D10 pins.

 The common pin of both switches are grounded through a 470 Ohm current limiter resistor.

 Power is supplied through a polarity protector diode and a 7805 voltage stabilizer.
 (There is no buffer capacitor on the board because the applied power supply already has that.)

-The components were wired on a breakout board.
+The components are wired on a breakout board.

 ![Board](img/02.breakout_board.jpg "Board")